 - Loyola personnel shall not be required to provide care for any Assistance Animal including, but not limited to, removing the Assistance Animal during emergency evacuation for events such as a fire alarm.

 - The Owner will schedule an appointment with Facilities if repair work is to be performed in the Owner’s room.
-Loyola employees will not enter the room unless the Owner is present and is controlling the animal.
+Loyola employees will not enter the room for requested service unless the Owner is present.
+Loyola staff members may have fears or allergies regardless of the size or type of animal.
+Therefore, the Owner is responsible for securing the Assistance Animal in a crate or room when maintenance or other University officials must enter the residence.

 - DSS may disclose information regarding the University’s approval of the request for an Assistance Animal on a need-to-know basis.
 Such disclosures will not include information related to the individual’s disability.